 Reach tens of thousands of people instantly by advertising with Ekklesia.
 Find out more

-Tenants across the country are facing ‘revenge evictions’ just for speaking up about bad conditions, a Shelter study has found.
+Tenants across England are facing ‘revenge evictions’ just for speaking up about bad conditions, a Shelter study has found.

 The latest Scottish Government statistics show a 12 percent reduction in the number of homelessness assessments between July and September 2013, compared to the same period in 2012.